Databingo/aih/README.md

 4. Assist you create well-expressed sentences sequentially by type .writer
 5. Inquery up-to-date dataset by type .update
 6. Code creation by Cursor.so API
+7. Control_c to past response to you file

 ## Up-to-date feature:
 In `.update` model Aih will use ChatGPT to